All About Sand Casting

 Disadvantages of Sand Casting

-6. Complex sand cores for internal spaces can be hard to handle.
+6. Complex cores can be difficult to manage.

 Examples of Sand Casting Products